michael-a97/lot-go/README.md

 </div>

-Lot is a system targeted at making finding parking spaces easier for users and managing parking spaces easier for parking space owners & attendants.
+Lot is a system targeted at making finding parking spaces easier for users and managing parking spaces easier for parking space owners and attendants.
 The app is built with flutter and currently supports the iOS and Android platforms.
 <br/>
 <hr/>